 The department must complete a Property Management Transaction Form (Missing, Stolen, or Vandalized Equipment) ( PDF 851 KB ) for each item noted as “Stolen” or “Missing” on the Inventory Sheet.
 It is the department's responsibility to notify PMO of the Incident/Case number assigned by the University Police.
 The completed Transaction Form must be forwarded to Property Management Office.

-The Property Management Office will update the department inventory based on changes received on the bi-annual equipment report.
+The Property Management Office will update the department inventory based on changes received on the equipment report.

 6.2.3 Personally-Owned Equipment

 University employees who use their personally-owned equipment on-campus should identify and report the use of such equipment to their immediate Dean/Chair/Director/Administrative Officer.
-California State University, Chico, in not responsible for loss or damage to the equipment.
+California State University, Chico, is not responsible for loss or damage to the equipment.

 It is the policy of California State University, Chico, to safeguard all capitalized and non-capitalized high-risk property.
 “Non-capitalized high-risk property” is defined as state property that may pose a special risk of loss due to its marketability and portability.